Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Observation and Insight

-Our analysis shows that gradient-based trigger inversion works well on existing backdoor attacks since a backdoored model tends to have high trigger robustness comparing with the obstructed robustness.
-However, there is no evidence that such high robustness is \textit{essential} to the success of a backdoor attack.
-Instead, our research shows that it is completely feasible to increase the changes around these trigger-inserted inputs to defeat SGD, without undermining the backdoor effect at all.
-For this purpose, we developed a new backdoor attack called \ourmethod{} to enhance backdoor stealthiness through training data poisoning when the defender tries to detect by gradient-based trigger inversion.
-We further show that this simple approach is not only theoretically sound (Section~\ref{sec:theory}) but also effective when used to enhance existing backdoor attacks which are designed to evade other backdoor defenses.
-This is because \ourmethod{} is a generic trigger injection method that can be implemented through data poisoning and thus can be combined with any other stealthy backdoor attacks.
-Finally, our experiment shows the \ourmethod{}-enhanced backdoor attacks are effective in defeating all known gradient-based trigger inversion solutions (Section~\ref{subsec: Trigger accuracy}), indicating that our current gain on backdoor detection could actually be rather fragile.
+However, there is no evidence suggesting that a high effective radius is \textit{essential} for the success of a backdoor attack.
+On the contrary, our research shows that it is entirely feasible to reduce the trigger effective radius of trigger-inserted inputs to defeat trigger inversion without compromising the backdoor effect.
+To achieve this, we developed a new backdoor attack called \ourmethod{} that enhances backdoor stealthiness through training data poisoning when the defender attempts to detect the attack using gradient-based trigger inversion.

+We further demonstrate that this straightforward approach is not only theoretically sound (Section~\ref{sec:theory}) but also effective when applied to enhance existing backdoor attacks, which are designed to evade other backdoor defenses.
+This is because \ourmethod{} is a generic trigger injection method that can be implemented through data poisoning and can thus be combined with any other stealthy backdoor attacks.
+Finally, our experiments show that the \ourmethod{}-enhanced backdoor attacks are effective in defeating all known gradient-based trigger inversion solutions (Section~\ref{subsec: Trigger accuracy}), indicating that our current progress in backdoor detection could actually be rather fragile.
 In the next section, we will discuss why the trigger effective radius can affect the effectiveness of trigger inversion.